Lusin333/Minecraft-Server-DDoSer/README.md

 Until one day, FlamingPaw said Spongebob was a better anime than My Little Pony.

 Lusin was outraged to hear this total lie from FlamingPaw.
-In his fury, Lusin used the Minecraft Server DDoS'er to destroy FlamingPaw's Server.
+In her fury, Lusin used the Minecraft Server DDoS'er to destroy FlamingPaw's Server.
 Within a single day, FlamingPaw apologized and accepted that Lusin was right:  My Little Pony is the greatest anime of all-time.
 ***

 ## Preview Image